jundalisay/spblist/content/en/research/cournot/chapter-01b.md

 - Here is a complete destruction of objects to which the word wealth is applied because they are both sought after, and not easily obtainable.
 - Here is a miserly, selfish act, evidently opposed to the interests of society.
 Yet this sordid act, this actual destruction, is a real creation of wealth* in the commercial sense of the word.

-> *Superphysics Note: Because of Cournot's wrong definition of wealth, he confuses the destruction of wealth with the creation of wealth.
+{{< n n="Because of Cournot's wrong definition of wealth, he confuses the destruction of wealth with the creation of wealth.
 In reality, the Dutch company destroyed wealth in order to increase exchangeable value since they had a monopoly.
-This exchangeable value is therefore tied to its unnatural monopoly and is not a natural phenomenon.
+This exchangeable value is therefore tied to its unnatural monopoly and is not a natural phenomenon.  " >}}

 The publisher's inventory will rightly show a greater value for his assets.
 After the sale of the copies,